TechSurge: Deep Tech Podcast

 For entrepreneurs, investors, or anyone interested in where we're headed next, this is your guide to understanding the technologies and companies poised to transform the future.

-Sign up for our newsletter at techsurgepodcast.com for updates on upcoming TechSurge Live Summits and future Season 2 episodes.
+Sign up for our newsletter at techsurgepodcast.com for updates on upcoming TechSurge Live Summits and future episodes.

 Many in venture capital and biopharma are anointing artificial intelligence the savior of drug discovery—but what can AI actually do?